The Cosori Pour Over Coffee Maker

 It looks a lot like a Chemex except that the brewer is set up to use a metal cone filter instead of a paper filter.
-Why would you want to use a metal filter instead of the thick Chemex paper filter?
+Why would you use a metal filter instead of the thick Chemex paper filter?
 Three reasons come to mind.
-First, some people prefer coffee that tastes richer with all the oils, like the French Press.
+First, some prefer coffee that tastes richer with all the oils, like the French Press.
 Second, you’ll never accidentally run out of filters.
 And third, you’ll save money by not having to buy paper filters.

 Look at the photo below.
 On the left is the Cosori and on the right is a Chemex.
 Separated at birth?